unjs/ufo/README.md

 ### `createFilter`

-Create a filter function to check if a URL matches a pattern:
+Create a filter function to check if a URL matches a pattern.

+Supports basic glob patterns, regex and plain paths.

 ```ts
 const filter = createFilter({